What is the AKT?

 Make a list of revision topics, starting with areas of greatest weakness.
 To identify your areas of greatest weakness, do a few sample AKTs, either online or from revision texts.
 The RCGP has two useful online resources here and here.

+Try the RCGP's online sample questions here (you can find the answers to these questions here).
 Look at areas in which you score the lowest, for example, contraception.
 Read around this topic using a variety of sources, such as review journals, textbooks and online articles.

 Slowly work your way down your list of weak topics.
 After three to five topics, go back and do a few more sample papers and see if your knowledge has improved.